 Before starting an S&OP change program, which according to many experts can take 5-10 years to master, advanced and sustainable S&OP has to address the only guidance in the strategic horizon, namely the company purpose, vision, values and behaviours.
 As Collins and Porras suggest in ‘Build to last’, we can call this; company culture.

 More specifically, within a company culture, a change is needed in mindset and behaviours.
+My S&OP Pulse check indicates a clear relation between effective mindset, behaviours and effective S&OP.
 To implement S&OP, businesses have to go through a major transformation of alignment, structure, discipline, transparency and cross functional team work.
 This requires a mindset change for many people and sometimes a whole business.
-Often many little kingdoms or tribes have to fall and make place for cooperation and collaboration, listening, empathy, conflict resolution and effective decision making.
-This requires effective behaviours as part of the company culture.
+Often many little kingdoms or tribes have to fall and make place for commitment, cooperation and collaboration, listening, empathy, challenge, conflict resolution and effective decision making.
+This requires an effective mindset and behaviours as part of the company culture.

 To develop S&OP further and stay relevant, the S&OP community has to start reaching out, integrate, learn from the five business disciplines of behaviours, strategy, rolling forecasting & budgeting, resource allocation and communication.